Buenos Aires is 'noisiest city' in region, study says

 Roughly one-third of Argentina's 40 million inhabitants live in or near the city, which is a lot of people in a relatively small space.
 They live largely in high-rise blocks of flats on long, straight streets which channel the sound.

-Meanwhile, a thriving Argentine economy has resulted in more cars on the city's already crowded roads, and an increase in construction work.'Beat of the tango'
+Meanwhile, a thriving Argentine economy has resulted in more cars on the city's already crowded roads, and an increase in construction work.

 The city boasts a comprehensive network of poorly regulated buses, which hurtle along narrow cobbled streets with noisy engines and screeching brakes.